 Requirement: You must have JDK 6 or later installed.
 You can get JDK 6 from Sun or elsewhere.
 If you are using Apple Mac OS X, you can either use Apple's implementation or SoyLatte.

 1. Download the latest Checker Framework distribution (http://groups.csail.mit.edu/pag/jsr308/current/jsr308-checker and unzip it.
-Example commands:
+You can put it anywhere you like; a standard place is in a new directory named jsr308.